 If you're not sure where to start when choosing a vacuum cleaner, here are a few things that you'll need to look out for.

-Larger, more powerful vacuum cleaners tend to be corded, and these are what you want to choose for larger homes or if you need a really powerful vacuum cleaner (you have, for example, kids who tread biscuit crumbs into carpets or dogs that shed like you wouldn't believe).
+Larger, more powerful vacuum cleaners tend to be corded, and these are what you want to choose for larger homes or if you need a really powerful vacuum cleaner (if you have, for example, kids who tread cookie and cracker crumbs into carpets or dogs that shed like you wouldn't believe).

-Cylinder vacuums, although occasionally less energy-efficient, are best for:
+Canister vacuums (aka cylinder vacuums), although occasionally less energy-efficient, are best for:

-- Getting into corners or under beds;
+- Getting into corners or under beds

 - Easy use on stairs and landings.

-On top of all this, you should also lookout for the following special features:
+On top of all this, you should also look out for the following special features:

-- HEPA filters for allergy sufferers;
+- HEPA filters for allergy sufferers

-- Advanced filtration systems for pollen and dust;
+- Advanced filtration systems for pollen and dust

-How to clean your vacuum cleaners
+How to clean your vacuum cleaner

-This might sound like an odd one, but don't forget that to maintain max suction you need to keep your vacuum cleaner clean.
+Don't forget that to maintain max suction you need to keep your vacuum cleaner clean.
 Emptying the bag or tank regularly is key, so you may prefer a larger capacity that allows you to clean more of the house before this needs to be done.